evilstickman/stripe-example/README.md

 At this point, your application is running!
 You can access it at **[http://localhost:3000](http://localhost:3000)**.

-When redirected to PayPal site use this credentials username:paypalTest1@backand.com password:12345678
+When redirected to PayPa's site use these credentials:

+* username: `paypalTest1@backand.com`
+* password: `12345678`

 ## Code Review

-From this point, we only have a few steps left before we can complete our PayPal integration.
+At this point, there are only a few steps remaining before we can call our PayPal integration completed.
 Review the following code and copy it into your app in order to get your Backand app talking to PayPal.

-#### Calling Back& action to prepare a PayPal payment
+#### Calling a Back& action to prepare a PayPal payment

-The method **self.charge** in file **/client/src/app/paypal/paypal.js** gets the form's data and makes a call to makePayPalPayment function which is a wrapper for the Backand Action -PayPalPayment , we created earlier on step 2.
-This  sets up a payment in PayPal, by getting the PayPal token and calling the PayPal payment API (more on this in a moment).
+The method **self.charge** in file **/client/src/app/paypal/paypal.js** gets the form's data and makes a call to the makePayPalPayment function, which is a wrapper for the Backand Action 'PayPalPayment' we created earlier in step 2.
+This  sets up a payment in PayPal by obtaining the PayPal token and calling the PayPal payment API (more on this in a moment).

-The first payment object that PayPal return contains the url of the user confirm payment form in PayPal, the on-demand action -PayPalPayment will return this url and the code redirect the user to PayPal confirmations form
+The first payment object that PayPal returns contains the url of the user's "Confirm Payment" form in PayPal.
+The on-demand action `PayPalPayment` will return this url, and the code redirects the user to PayPal's confirmation form:

 ```javascript
   self.charge = function () {